In order to be admitted to the LSAT, every candidate must submit two forms of identification:

 - The uploaded photo must be a different photo than the photo that appears on the government-issued ID that you must take with you to the test center (do not scan or photograph your ID photo for uploading).

-Examples of UNACCEPTABLE photographs:
+Examples of UNACCEPTABLE Photographs

-No full body photos—only head and shoulders should be in the photograph.
+Only your head and shoulders should be in the photograph.

 Questions?
 Contact LSAC.